8 Ways to Learn Professional English by Living Your Life

 The great thing about these feeds is that you do not have to visit each website one by one.
 You can just load up your RSS reader and see all the recent news and updates in one convenient place.

-To use your RSS feed for learning professional English, add all your favorite blogs and news sites about your industry or business in general into the reader you choose.
-For example, you could keep track of new blog posts on the FluentU Business English blog.
+To use your RSS feed for learning professional English, add all your favorite blogs and news sites about your industry or business in general to the reader you choose.

 Spend a few minutes every day looking through the headlines and browsing the articles and posts.
 You will be learning English and keeping up with important news in the business world.